ginarice136/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
 Focus on writing clean, readable, and maintainable code first.
 Optimize only when necessary and after profiling, for it's often the case that a small number of critical sections impact performance significantly more than others."

 In other words, as a programmer, don't waste time trying to optimize code before you understand where the real bottlenecks are.
 Write clear, well-structured code initially, then fine-tune later if and where needed, based on data-driven insights from profiling tools.

+# 2024-01-24
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+Here are some tips to help with this:

+1. Prioritize tasks: When you are working on a project, make sure to list all the tasks that need to get done.
+Then, prioritize them based on their importance and urgency.
+By doing this, you can make better use of your time and ensure that the most critical tasks are completed first.
+2. Plan ahead: Always try to anticipate what might come up in the future and plan for it.
+For example, if you know you will need a new feature in a few months, start working On it now so that you won't be behind schedule.
+Planning ahead can help prevent last-minute panic and keep your project on track.
+3. Stay organized: Keep your workspace and code clean and organized at all times.
+Using version control systems like Git can also help ensure your code is always up-to-date and easy to review.
+Organizing your projects and tasks will make it easier for you and others to find and understand the code.